Finerestaurant/kicad-mcp-python/README.md

 ### [0.2.0] (Planned)
 *   Implement functionality to select and modify or move multiple PCB items at once.
-*   Add a `verify_pcb` tool that uses screenshots for visual confirmation after operations. ([0708 commit](https://github.com/Finerestaurant/kicad-mcp-python/commit/c3daf7f833ddf46ffe2f80de01e1e54310304950))
 *   Create a prompt section to serve as a guide for using the tools.
+*   Updated `get_board_status` to include pre and post operation board information with screenshots for visual verification. ([0708 commit](https://github.com/Finerestaurant/kicad-mcp-python/commit/c3daf7f833ddf46ffe2f80de01e1e54310304950))

 ### [0.1.0] - 2025-07-02